 Having wrapped up fifteen months in Makati, here are the straightforward pros and cons of what it’s like.

 Pro: The weather.
 It never really got too hot.
 Only sporadically.
 April to May gets scorching but then tapers down.
 I was a bit surprised how nice the weather stayed.
 It definitely gets scorching hot going south.
 For example, Boracay in June was smoldering.
 But really, the weather is nothing to complain about, and easy to appreciate in the winter months when you see your friends and family back home wearing heavy down jackets and being snowed in.

 Con: Rainy season.
 Between the months of July and September, the rain was brutal.
 This didn’t deter us much, since we walked everywhere and always brought an umbrella.
 Although it will affect your transit: extreme traffic and extreme rain don’t mix.
 And many streets get flooded.
 We’ve gotten stuck in cafes because the rain throbbed down so hard: Typhoon-like rain.
 But unless you’ve got obligations or appointments, the rain won’t necessarily kill your day.

-Stark Differences Are Everywhere in Manila
+Check out: Stark Differences Are Everywhere in Manila